2dcl/2dcl/docs/RFC-1.md

 ## `scene.json`

-The structure of the `scene.json` file is pretty simple, it includes only three attributes: `name` (name of the scene), `levels` (an array of different levels available in the scene), and `parcels` (the list of all the parcels that this scene contains).
+The structure of the `scene.json` file is pretty simple, it includes only two attributes: `name` (name of the scene)and `levels` (an array of different levels available in the scene)

-Parcels use the same serialization used for the 3d explorer: a string of comma separated integers (`"0,0"`).

 ```json
 {